hacickn/Smart-Home-Bilkent-G2C/group/haci_cakin_log.md

 > What I think about what I will do
 ```
-* In fact I nearly finished what we thought about on this project(Adding some features wasn't in our plan such as weather, sound mode).
+* In fact I nearly finished what we thought about on this project(Adding some features wasn't
-However, I want to add more things so that I expand the border of our application.
-Therefore, In my mind I think to add one or two more
+in our plan such as weather, sound mode).However, I want to add more things so that I expand
+the border of our application.
+Therefore, In my mind I think to add one or two more language
-language for users.
+for users.
-* The last remaining part is that pc user interface will recieve humidity and temperature information about greenhouse.
+* The last remaining part is that pc user interface will recieve humidity and temperature
+information about greenhouse.
 Other communication parts are done.
 ```